xiaoyuxlu/edk2-staging/Readme-RFC.md

 # Testing

 Project Mu supports a few types of testing and this page will help provide some high level info and links for more information.

-## Types of Tests

-### Edk2/UEFI specific code base analysis
+## Testing Infrastructure - Definitions and Descriptions

+### Host-Based Unit Tests (cmocka)

+Host-based unit tests let you compile your unit tests to run as an application in the host.
+This method can also leverage "mocking" objects/functions so that unit tests can validate functionality in isolation and force unexpected edge cases.
+These unit tests call C functions directly with known parameter sets to force good and bad conditions.
+They are linked directly against C code in either a library instance or module.
+These tests leverage a UnitTest Library.
+For Project Mu we have chosen cmocka.

+There are a few different types of these tests...

+#### Library/Protocol Interface

+An interface unit test should be written such that it would be valid against any implementation of the library or protocol.
+For example, an interface test of DxeImageVerification lib should produce valid results for both an OpenSSL implementation and an implementation using another crypto provider.
+This is not going to always be true for proprietary implementations of certain libraries, such as libraries that intentionally remove some defined functionality, but it should be the ultimate goal of all interface tests.

+*Note:* This assertion may not hold true for Null library implementations, which will usually return fixed values.

+#### Library/Protocol Implementation

+These tests expect a particular implementation of a library or protocol interface and may have far more detailed test cases.
+For example, an implementation test could be written for both a Null instance and/or a proprietary implementation of a given library.

+#### Functionality Tests

+These tests are written against larger chunks of business logic and may not have obvious divisions along a single library or protocol interface.
+Most of these will likely be UEFI shell-based tests, rather than host-based tests, but it's conceivable that some host-based examples may exist.

+**Location**
+: These should be checked in a "UnitTest" folder found within the folder containing the INF of the code being tested (module or library)

+### Edk2- and UEFI-specific Codebase Analysis

-*Mu_Build* provides a framework for running static tests on the code base.
+_Mu_Build_ provides a framework for running static tests on the code base.
 Simple tests like character encoding are examples.
 In Project Mu we are working to expand this set of tests to include checking guids, checking for library classes, etc.

+**Location**
-* *LOCATION* can vary as it uses the Plugin Model so they are located anywhere within the code tree.
+: Can vary, as it uses the Plugin Model, so they are located anywhere within the code tree.
 For Open Source common functionality tests we have added numerous to MU_Basecore/BaseTools/*PluginName*

-### Basic compilation
+### Basic Compilation

 Each package must have a _*Pkg.ci.dsc_ file.
 This DSC should list every module and library instance inf in the components section for the appropriate architectures.
 This forces compilation when doing a CI build.
 Since this is only to validate code builds successfully the library classes used to resolve dependencies should leverage null library instances whenever possible.
 These null libs should minimize dependencies and make DSC management minimal.

+**Location**
-* *LOCATION* At the root of each package there should be a complete \<*PackageName*\>.ci.dsc file.
+: At the root of each package there should be a complete \<*PackageName*\>.ci.dsc file.

-### Compile time asserts
+### Compile-Time Asserts

-Compile time asserts can be used to check assertions in the code for build time defined data.
+Compile-time asserts can be used to check assertions in the code for build-time defined data.
 An example could be confirming the size of a pixel array for an image matches the width x length.

 * C code (header and code)
   * Leverage C11 Static Assert feature for compile time verification in C code.